Degree Distributions in Recursive Trees with Fitnesses: Analysis of assuming c1 C1

 This rigorously confirms a result of Bianconi \cite{bianconi_cayley}.
-Note however, that in \cite{bianconi_cayley}, $\alpha$ is described as the almost sure limit of the partition function and we may only apply Theorem \ref{th:strong-law-parti} under the assumption that $\E{W} < \infty$. \\ In the notation of \cite{bianconi_cayley}, the weights $W$ are called `energies', using the symbol $\epsilon$, the function $g(\epsilon) := e^{\beta \epsilon}$, where $\beta > 0$ is a parameter of the model, and $\alpha := e^{\beta \mu_{F}}$ is described as the limit of the partition function.
+Note however, that in \cite{bianconi_cayley}, $\alpha$ is described as the almost sure limit of the partition function and we may only apply Theorem~\ref{th:strong-law-parti} under the assumption that $\E{W} < \infty$.

+In the notation of \cite{bianconi_cayley}, the weights $W$ are called `energies', using the symbol $\epsilon$, the function $g(\epsilon) := e^{\beta \epsilon}$, where $\beta > 0$ is a parameter of the model, and $\alpha := e^{\beta \mu_{F}}$ is described as the limit of the partition function.
 Thus, the proportion of vertices with out-degree $0$ with `energy' belonging to some measurable set $B$ is

 which is known as a \emph{Fermi-Dirac} distribution in physics.